aws-samples/serverless-patterns/lambda-endusermessaging/README.md

-# Amazon Lambda - End User Messaging
+# Sending SMS with AWS Lambda and AWS End User Messaging

 This sample pattern demonstrates how to send scheduled SMS messages using AWS Lambda and AWS End User Messaging.
-The solution uses EventBridge to trigger a Lambda function at a specified time each day, which then sends an SMS message to a configured phone number.
+The solution uses Amazon EventBridge to trigger a Lambda function at a specified time each day, which then sends an SMS message to a configured phone number.

 Built with a serverless-first approach, this solution automatically sends messages at your preferred time each day.